-The king, realizing that Haman's rise to greatness was undeserved, was struck by Haman's extreme arrogance.
+The king, realizing that Haman's rise to greatness was undeserved and that the honor rightfully belonged to Mordecai, was struck by Haman's extreme arrogance.
 In his eyes this was tantamount to Haman confessing that he wanted to take the king's scepter, seeking nothing less than the kingship itself.

-"Quick, then!" said the king to Haman in a fit of rage.
+In a fit of rage, the king commanded Haman to hurriedly honor Mordecai just as he described.
+It was fitting for Haman himself to do this, as he had claimed such unwarranted greatness.
+It was only right that he should run before Mordecai as a servant.
+"Quick, then!" said the king to Haman.
 "Get the garb and the horse, as you have said, and do this to Mordecai the Jew, who sits in the king's gate.
 Omit nothing of all you have proposed."
-The king insisted, for everything should be done by Haman himself without assistance from other courtiers.
-It was fitting for Haman himself to do this, as he had claimed such unwarranted greatness.